zmstone/emqx-docgen/README.md

 ./gen v5.0.20 --rebuild
 ```

-The generated content will be placed in the `dist/emqx/v5.0.20` directory.
+The generated content will be placed in the `docs/{en,zh}/v5.0.20.json`

 ## Background